quantiti/httprobe/README.md

 # httprobe

 Take a list of domains and probe for working http and https servers.
-Folked from httprobe
+Folked from httprobe.
-Edited to return redirected url if has
+Edited to return redirected url if has.

 ## Install